ethstorage/w3drive/README.md

 ```

 #### File Name
 Files are saved and read by name.
 Adding the user address before the file name can avoid
-the probability of duplicate names, and file name format is address/file name.
+the probability of duplicate names, and the file name format is address/file name.
 ```
 function getNewName(address author,bytes memory name) public pure returns (bytes memory) {
     return abi.encodePacked(Strings.toHexString(uint256(uint160(author)), 20),'/',name);